thim81/openapi-format/readme.md

 can output the file with clean indenting, to either JSON or YAML.

-Next to the ordering, the CLI provides additional options to filter fields & parts of the OpenAPI document based on flags, tags, methods and operationID's.
+Next to the ordering, the CLI provides additional options to filter fields & parts of the OpenAPI document based on flags, tags, methods, operationID's and even unused components.

 <a href="https://www.npmjs.com/package/openapi-format" alt="Latest Stable Version">![npm](https://img.shields.io/npm/v/openapi-format.svg)</a>
 <a href="https://www.npmjs.com/package/openapi-format" alt="Total Downloads">![npm](https://img.shields.io/npm/dw/openapi-format.svg)</a>